Frequently Asked Questions

 How does SiLA 2 compare to REST?

 REST is an acronym for Representational State Transfer, which is based on the HTTP protocol and corresponds to a paradigm and not to a defined standard.
-This implies, that two semantical identical REST-Services do not have per se an identical representation.
+This implies that two semantically identical REST-Services do not have per se an identical representation.
 This results in the need for individual implementation and adoption of specific REST-APIs.

 How does SiLA 2 compare to OPC?

 While SiLA has been explicitly designed with the lab automation needs in mind, OPC-UA has been designed for industrial automation.
-OPC UA is very well suited to monitor a plant with thousands of sensors delivering simple data values.
+OPC UA is very well suited to monitor a plant with thousands of sensors delivering simple data values, and where large and expensive assets have to be protected.
 However, it would be difficult to orchestrate a workflow in a lab, e.g. control and handle the complex data of a mass spectrometer with OPC.
 SiLA, however, has been specifically designed for such applications.
 SiLA 2 features and commands also tend to be at a higher level of abstraction and are more verbose than OPC-UA, which makes SiLA 2 easier to understand and simpler to implement.

-In addition, OPC-UA’s complex specifications have led to mostly incomplete and heterogeneous implementations, which makes it hard to develop generic applications independent from the specific OPC-UA implementation.
-This heterogeneity of implementations, requires the need for custom applications and limits the seamless interoperability of different systems – Both obstacles SiLA 2 overcomes with its lean and intuitive specification.
+In addition, OPC-UA’s complex specifications have led to some incomplete and heterogeneous implementations, which makes it hard to develop generic applications independent from the specific OPC-UA implementation.
+This heterogeneity of implementations, requires custom applications support appropriate for large manufacturing systems but limiting the seamless interoperability of different systems – Both obstacles SiLA 2 overcomes with its lean and intuitive specification.

 How does SiLA 2 compare to AnIML?

-The Analytical Information Markup Language (AnIML) is the emerging ASTM XML standard for analytical chemistry and biological data.
+The Analytical Information Markup Language (AnIML) is the emerging XML-based standard for analytical chemistry and biological data developed under governance from ASTM.
 AnIML is a data standard, while SiLA 2 is a communication standard.
 Both standards enable the digitalized lab.

 In general, the SiLA 2 standard recommends using existing, open data formats.
 For example, it would be useless to invent a new image format to transport an image over SiLA 2.
 However, one of the existing formats (like PNG, JPEG, etc) would be used.